-There are two views that are commonly believed about what will happen to mankind after death.
+Two of the views that are commonly believed about what will happen to the souls that leave mankind after death are the subject of this book.

-VIEW ONE: The belief that all have a "soul" that W. E. Vine says is nothing but "the immaterial, invisible part of man," ("Vine's Complete Expository Dictionary Of Old And New Testament Words," page 588) and Robert A. Morey says, that after the death of the body the soul will be nothing but "mental thoughts" ("Death And The Afterlife," page 79), and this will be the only part of a person that will have eternal life in Heaven; this immaterial something that is nothing but mental thoughts is all that will be in Heaven or Hell, the person it is in will forever be gone.
-Most that believe all are born with an immortal "soul" have only a vague unclear understanding or even no idea of what they believe this unknown something they believe to be in them to be, but "it" (not themselves) is what they believe must be saved, and only "it" will be in Heaven if they save "it," or in Hell if they do not.
-The belief that everyone has something in them and this something, whatever this nothing but "mental thoughts" could be, will live forever and cannot die makes it not possible for death to be the wages of sin.
-If a person has something in them that is deathless, it would not be subject to the wages of sin, which is death, and it could not ever be destroyed; this something would be born with eternal life, and it could never die; therefore, it could not be resurrected from the dead.
+VIEW ONE: The belief that all have a "soul" that W. E. Vine says is nothing but "the immaterial, invisible part of man," ("Vine's Complete Expository Dictionary Of Old And New Testament Words," page 588) and Robert A. Morey says, that after the death of the body the soul will be nothing but "mental thoughts" ("Death And The Afterlife,"

+page 79).
+According to those that believe as he does, this nothing but thoughts is the only part of a person that will have eternal life in Heaven.
+This immaterial something that is nothing but mental thoughts is all of you that will be in Heaven or Hell; will the person (you) be gone and nothing but thoughts will be all that is left, then all of the "you" that you know anything about will be forever be gone.
+Most that believe all are born with an immortal "soul" have only a vague unclear understanding or even no idea of what they believe this unknown immaterial something they believe to be in them really is, but "it" (not themselves) is what they believe must be saved, and only "it" will be in Heaven if they save "it," or in Hell if they do not.
+The belief that everyone has an immaterial something in them and this something, whatever this nothing but "mental thoughts" could be, will live forever and cannot die makes it not possible for death to be the wages of sin.
+If a person has something in them that is deathless, it would not be subject to the wages of sin, which is death, and this deathless nothing could not ever be destroyed; this, whatever it is would be, is born with eternal life, and it could never die; therefore, it could not be resurrected from the dead.